Appearance

 Security:

-- Content-Type is part of the signature; clients cannot upload different types
+- Content-Type is part of the signature; clients cannot upload a different MIME type

 Example: